RaphaelMaschinsen/zeughaus/README.md

-# Zeughaus Footswitch Audio Player
+# Zeughaus Footswitch Audio Player (Simple Version)

 This project uses USB footswitches to play different audio files on a Raspberry Pi.
-The system is set up as a service that starts on boot and listens for footswitch inputs to play corresponding audio files.
+The system is set up as a service that starts on boot and listens for footswitch inputs to play a corresponding audio file.

 ## Table of Contents